-The City's Municipal Operation and Maintenance program requires inspection of all municipally owned stormwater treatment and flow control and treatment facilities, other than catch basins, and take appropriate maintenance actions.
+The City's Municipal Operation and Maintenance program requires inspection of all municipally owned stormwater treatment and flow control and treatment facilities and catch basins, and takes appropriate maintenance actions.
+The City maintains regular inspections on private and public facilities and inspections are logged in the City's records.

 - a.
 Each Permittee shall implement maintenance standards that are as protective, or more protective, of facility function than those specified in the Stormwater Management Manual for Western Washington or a Phase I program approved by Ecology.
 For facilities which do not have maintenance standards, the Permittee shall develop a maintenance standard.
 No later than June 30, 2022, Permittees shall update their maintenance standards as necessary to meet the requirements of this Section. - i.
 The purpose of the maintenance standard is to determine if maintenance is required.
 The maintenance standard is not a measure of the facility's required condition at all times between inspections.
 Exceeding the maintenance standard between inspections and/or maintenance is not a permit violation. - ii.
-Unless there are circumstances beyond the Permittee's control, when an inspection identifies an exceedance of the maintenance standard, maintenance shall be performed: - Within 1 year for typical maintenance of facilities, except catch basins. - Within 6 months for eatch basins. - Within 2 years for maintenance that requires capital construction of less than \$25,000.
+Unless there are circumstances beyond the Permittee's control, when an inspection identifies an exceedance of the maintenance standard, maintenance shall be performed: - Within 1 year for typical maintenance of facilities, except catch basins. - Within 6 months for catch basins. - Within 2 years for maintenance that requires capital construction of less than \$25,000.